berkeley-scf/berkeley-scf.github.io/faqs/course-website.md

 with memorable URLs in the berkeley.edu domain.

-This page provides an overview and gives details to instructors on setting up a
+This page provides an overview and gives details to instructors on setting up a [class website](/faqs/course-website) using the system.
-<a href="/node/8550#class-websites" data-entity-substitution="canonical"
-data-entity-type="node"
-data-entity-uuid="2ffd5e9f-6710-4305-b868-e50a94af8d6c">class
-website</a> using the system.

 The department strongly encourages instructors to set up a class website.